 - The knife is sticking to the marshmallows: An easy fix!
 Spray your knife with cooking spray to easily cut the marshmallows.
 You can dab off any excess cooking spray on the marshmallows with a paper towel.

-How to eat Candy Cane Marshmallows
+How to Eat Candy Cane Marshmallows

 There are many ways to eat Candy Cane Marshmallows; below are a few of my favorite options!